codooor/blogQL/README.md

 - Apollo Server renders the need for grapql-express null (backend and frontend talk with this implementation)
     - I was running express server and apollo server simultaneously causing conflicts

+- It is crucial to run new features through a feature branch.
+    - However, running directly onto my main branch force me to keep moving forward

 ### Future of the Blog